dikaeinstein/post-comment-api/README.md

 **NOTE:** You may need to modify the `.env` file configuration if the defaults in are not suitable for your environment.

+## Debugging

+To debug using vscode with my current config(`launch.json`) just click on the `Debug` icon and start debugging.
+You can also debug your tests 😎.
+Just use the launch config you prefer.

 ## Available Commands

 The following commands can be used via `npm` or `yarn`: